Kingston has more brunch options than you’d think

 - Choose the neighbourhood spots (Deer Cafe, Eleana’s, La Fiesta) over central Kingston

-- Groups of 5+: Book ahead at Megan’s, Bill’s, or Browns
+- Groups of 5+: Book ahead at Megan’s, Bill’s, or Côte

 - Couples/solo: Most places don’t require bookings

-- Riverside terrace: Book Browns or arrive early at Côte
+- Riverside terrace: Book Côte ahead or arrive early for a table on the Riverside Walk

 Make a morning of it